-Since then, we’ve been traveling all over the Western United States capturing intimate weddings on mountaintops and adventurous elopements on desert cliffsides.
-We love our job because it puts us outside—we get to explore sandstone cliffs in Moab, alpine lakes in Colorado, and untamed beaches on the West Coast.
+Since then, we’ve been traveling all over the outdoors capturing intimate weddings on mountaintops and adventurous elopements on desert cliffsides.
+We love our job because it puts us outside—we get to explore sandstone cliffs in Moab, alpine lakes in Colorado, and glaciers in Patagonia.
 All while photographing couples who love these places as much (or even more) than we do.

 us as individuals

 + has an art degree and an extensive collection of modern art books

 + drinks more coffee than she would like to admit

 + loves hiking long distances

 + could probably be a professional camp food chef

 + has a background in commercial and narrative film

 + has never met a food he didn't like